parkjunkil/ZeoDiff/README.md

     $ pip install -e .

-## 2. Generate New Samples using pre-Trained Model
+## 2. Generate New Samples using a pre-Trained Model

 ### 2.1 pre-trained Models